 Saddam’s downfall was not the only blow dealt with Saudi Arabia, it was the first in a series of blows.
 Sunni hegemony under Saudi Leadership in the region was further threatened by the growing popularity of Hezbollah across the region following the 2006 Lebanon war and their alleged defeat of Israel, as well as the Arab Spring, which provoked protests in Saudi Arabia Eastern Shia populated region and threatened the Sunni dominated regimes of Yemen and Bahrain.
 This time around the regional climate was not in favor of Saudi Arabia as it was in the wake of the 1979 Iranian revolution.
 In the post-2003 Middle East order, the strong states that have traditionally co-opted Shia majority populations and silenced them no longer existed.
 Instead, in Yemen Ali Abdullah Saleh, failed to resist a long time ally of Saudi Arabia was facing serious challenges to his rule from the Houthis, In Bahrain, the Khalifas were facing Shia led protests, and in Lebanon, Hezbollah remained defacto a state within a state.
 Additionally, the US-Iran nuclear deal has shaken Saudi Arabia, as it became apparent that they can no longer depend on the US in combating the growing influence of Iran in the region.

 Saudi Arabia could not afford more losses in the region.
 The resolve was the following: No other Arab country historically ruled by Sunnis was to fall to the Shia and join Iran’s sphere of influence.
 In Bahrain, Saudi Arabia sent troops to quell the protests.
-Similarly, in Yemen and Saudi Arabia’s launched an assault on the Houthis, which analysts argue is driven by the Saudi’s desire to assert their power and counter Iran’s growing regional influence.
+Similarly, in Yemen, Saudi Arabia launched an assault on the Houthis, which analysts argue is driven by the Saudi’s desire to assert their power and counter Iran’s growing regional influence.

-Since 2003, The general trend in the MENA region has been one of State failure and weakness, from Syria and Lebanon to Yemen.
-Local actors in these states, in the absence of a strong state look for help outside, and sectarian identities are exploited in this search.
-To the words of a Senior Researcher at the Brookings Institute “people in these countries to look to sectarian identities and groups for the protection and material sustenance that the state either could or would no longer provide.”
+Since 2003, the general trend in the MENA region has been one of state failure and weakness, from Syria and Lebanon to Yemen.
+Local actors, in the absence of a strong state, look for help outside, and sectarian identities are exploited in this search.
+To the words of a Senior Researcher at the Brookings Institute, “people in these countries to look to sectarian identities and groups for the protection and material sustenance that the state either could or would no longer provide.”
 They find willing patrons, Saudi Arabia and Iran, who in their classic battle for regional hegemony, exploit these increasingly salient sectarian identities.

-With Bashar Al Assad, Iran’s ally, close to victory in Syria and Saudi Arabia’s stalling campaign in Yemen, Saudi Arabia appears to have lost grounds in its proxy war with Iran.
-While headlines like the Hajj incident may lead many to believe that this new cold war is the result of deep-rooted sectarianism, a look at Saudi Arabia’s fresh efforts to re-open reopening nuclear energy talks with the U.S. and atomic energy agreement, reminds us that the rivalry between Saudi Arabia and Iran is primarily political and not sectarian.
+With Bashar Al-Assad close to victory in Syria and Saudi Arabia’s campaign stalling in Yemen, the Saudis appear to have lost ground in their proxy war with Iran.
+While headlines like the Hajj incident may lead many to believe this new cold war is the result of deep-rooted sectarianism, a look at Saudi Arabia’s fresh efforts to re-open nuclear energy talks with the U.S. reminds us that the rivalry between Saudi Arabia and Iran is primarily political rather than sectarian.
 The question is first and foremost one of power, not identity.